What is a civil Parking Charge Notice?

 3 Make a formal appeal

-If the parking company is accredited and rejects your initial appeal, then you can follow the formal appeals process of the trade association that they're a member of (either the BPA or the IPC).
+If the parking company is accredited and rejects your initial dispute, then you can follow the formal appeals process of the trade association that they're a member of (either the BPA or the IPC).

 This only applies to firms in the British Parking Association (BPA) Approved Operator Scheme or the Independent Parking Committee (IPC) Independent Appeals Service.